vmandic/tris-web-crawler/README.md

 # Tris - Simple Spider Scraper

-Simple Spider Scraper or Tris is a Node.js web scraper that allows you to recursively crawl a website and collect links within the specified depth.
+Simple Spider Scraper or _Tris_ is a Node.js CLI tool which is by its core feature a web scraper (link spider) that allows you to recursively crawl a website and collect links within the specified depth.
 It provides various customization options to tailor the scraping process according to your needs.

 ## Features